Atlantic City Entertainment, Attractions, Hotels, and Casinos

 Atlantic City is a resort community located on Absecon Island, just off the coast of New Jersey.
-Atlantic City has been a tourist magnet since 1854, when Philadelphia speculators created it as a rail terminal resort.
-In 1909, at the peak of the seaside town's popularity, Baedeker wrote "there is something colossal about its vulgarity" — a quality which it sustains today, even while beset by bankruptcy and decay.
+This area has been a tourist magnet since 1854, when Philadelphia speculators created it as a rail terminal resort.
+In 1909, at the peak of the seaside town's popularity, Baedeker wrote 'there is something colossal about its vulgarity' — a quality which it sustains today, even while beset by bankruptcy and decay.
 The real-life model for the board game Monopoly, it has an impressive history of popular culture, boasting the nation's first Boardwalk (1870), the world's first Big Wheel (1892), the first color postcards (1893) and the first Miss America Beauty Pageant (cunningly devised to extend the tourist season in 1921, and still held here yearly).

-During Prohibition and the Depression, Atlantic City was a center for rum-running, packed with speakeasies and illegal gambling dens.
+During Prohibition and the Depression, the town was a center for rum-running, packed with speakeasies and illegal gambling dens.
 Thereafter, in the face of increasing competition from Florida, it slipped into a steep decline, until desperate city officials decided in 1976 to open up the decrepit resort to legal gambling.

 Atlantic City Info

 - Elevation: 8 feet

 - County: Atlantic

 - Number of Radio Stations: AM — 2; FM — 8